-How content is chosen: Health and wellness topics at HealthyWomen.org are generally selected for inclusion at the Website because of their importance to women's health, wellness and/or to women's lifestyle considerations.
+How content is chosen: Health and wellness topics at HealthyWomen.org are generally selected for inclusion on the website because of their importance to women's health, wellness and/or to women's lifestyle considerations.
 Ideas for topics are generated by HealthyWomen's editorial staff, medical experts associated with HealthyWomen and consumers.
 Content decisions also are driven by guidelines established by leading health and wellness organizations and the federal government.

 How editorial independence and relationships with third parties are managed: In the event that HealthyWomen works with a third party that is funding some or all of a health education campaign and its associated content, HealthyWomen exercises editorial oversight throughout project development to ensure editorial independence.
-Information about treatment options and wellness recommendations are written and published by HealthyWomen's editorial staff, not third parties; branding is not permitted.
+Information about treatment options and wellness recommendations are written and published by HealthyWomen's editorial staff, not third parties; branding is permitted but must include mention of all competitors in the market.
 Careful scrutiny of all content, as well as review by independent experts, ensure that content remains accurate and objective.

-How content is reviewed for accuracy: HealthyWomen's Editorial director and Web director ensure that content is accurate, current, comprehensive, easy to read and appropriate for HealthyWomen.org's audiences.
+How content is reviewed for accuracy: HealthyWomen's Senior Vice President and Vice President of Digital Strategy ensure that content is accurate, current, comprehensive, easy to read and appropriate for HealthyWomen.org's audiences.
 If appropriate, the content is submitted for review for medical accuracy by one or more medical experts, who may be members of HealthyWomen's Women's Health Advisory Council, or to other individuals who are recognized leaders in their medical or professional specialties.
 Information is posted at HealthyWomen.org when content has been medically approved by these experts and/or by HealthyWomen's editorial staff.
 Reviewers of articles, expert Q&As and medical content are identified within the content.

-How potential conflicts of interest are assessed and resolved: HealthyWomen requires our writers, editors and medical experts to reveal potential conflicts of interest with regard to development and/or medical review of content prior to working with the organization by completing a "Disclosure and Conflict of Interest Declaration Policy for Educational Programs."
+How potential conflicts of interest are assessed and resolved: HealthyWomen requires its writers, editors and medical experts to reveal potential conflicts of interest with regard to development and/or medical review of content prior to working with the organization.
 Conflicts of interest may be financial relationships, affiliations with groups or organizations or personal actions.
-Disclosure forms are reviewed by HealthyWomen's Executive Director and Editorial Director to ensure relationships are bias- and conflict-free.
 Relationships with medical reviewers, writers and editors are continued or terminated at the discretion of HealthyWomen's executive director and editorial director.
 The goal of our policy is to provide consumers with health information that is balanced and free of bias.
-Click here to read the Disclosure and Conflict of Interest Declaration Policy for Educational Programs Developed by HealthyWomen.

-How content is sourced: Articles that address medical issues and treatments include a link to a list of references at the end of the article used to develop the content.
-To ensure that the information developed by HealthyWomen is timely and accurate, sources consulted by editorial staff are generally peer-reviewed reputable medical journals; publications and/or web sites of leading consumer health advocacy organizations, federal agencies, and academic institutions; or books published by respected medical experts and/or academic medical centers.
+How content is sourced: To ensure that the information developed by HealthyWomen is timely and accurate, sources consulted by editorial staff are generally peer-reviewed reputable medical journals; publications and/or web sites of leading consumer health advocacy organizations, federal agencies, and academic institutions; or books published by respected medical experts and/or academic medical centers.
 References are available upon request for most types of content by contacting HealthyWomen at info@HealthyWomen.org.

 How treatment options, procedures, devices and products are explained: Treatment options, procedures, devices and products presented within the content at HealthyWomen.org are meant for information purposes only and not as a substitute for medical advice.
 Efforts are made to present to the reader all generally accepted treatment options available or appropriate for consideration by the reader.
 Brand names in some cases will be presented to make treatment options easily recognizable for the consumer.
 HealthyWomen does not endorse or promote any product, device, or medication that may appear within any discussion of treatment options.
 Consumers are encouraged to pursue additional information about claims relating to the benefits or performance of specific medical treatment options presented within HealthyWomen content at appropriate reputable sites, such as the Food & Drug Administration.
 Links to these sites are provided, as appropriate and possible, as a service to the reader.

 How often content is updated: Content at Healthywomen.org is updated regularly.
-In the Conditions and Treatments section, a "Last Date Updated" date appears at the bottom of each page.
+In the Disease and Conditions section, a "Last Date Updated" date appears at the bottom of each page.
 This content may be modified at any time as developments in women's health guidelines change; generally it is medically updated within one year.
 Content may also display a "Last Date Updated" stamp.

 How often the Editorial Policy is updated: HealthyWomen.org reserves the right to update the Editorial Policy at any time.
 It will post revisions at the site.
 Visitors will be able to read the Editorial Policy by clicking on "Policies" at every page at the site.
 Questions regarding the Editorial Policy can be directed by email to email@example.com.